Our work in Wales

 - Research into liver disease.

-The Trust has campaigned for and supported the development of a new Liver disease Registry.
-The Wales Liver Registry will collect important data so that scientists, researchers and clinicians truly understand the burden of liver disease in Wales and can effectively plan services and undertake research.
+The British Liver Trust has campaigned for and supported the development of a new Liver Disease Registry.
+The Wales Liver Registry will collect important data so that scientists, researchers and clinicians truly understand the burden of liver disease in Wales and can effectively plan services and undertake research to further improve patient outcomes.

-Working with healthcare professionals in Wales, we aim to set up support groups across Wales.
-Many people in Wales can feel isolated when they are diagnosed, support groups enable people to meet others who understand how it feels to be affected by a liver condition and receive information and advice form experts who attend the group meetings.
+Working with healthcare professionals in Wales, we run a number of support groups across Wales.
+Many people in Wales can feel isolated when they are diagnosed, and support groups enable people to meet others who understand how it feels to be affected by a liver condition and receive information and advice form experts who attend the group meetings.

 Our work with healthcare professionals